scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 FASTA files are commonly used to represent one or more genomic or proteomic sequences.
-Each sequence may be preceded by a line starting with the :code:`>` character and contains information about the sequence, such as the name of the gene or organism; this is the description of the sequence.
+Each sequence may be preceded by a line starting with the :code:`>` character which contains information about the sequence, such as the name of the gene or organism; this is the description of the sequence.
 Sections of the description are separated with pipes (:code:`|`).

-The :code:`protein_reader` file in the :code:`dash-bio-utils` package accepts a filepath to, or a string representation of, a FASTA file, and returns a dictionary that contains the sequence and any metadata that are specified in the file. :code:`SeqIO` from the :code:`Biopython` [BioP]_ package was used to extract all of the
+The :code:`protein_reader` file in the :code:`dash-bio-utils` package accepts a file path to, or a string representation of, a FASTA file, and returns a dictionary that contains the sequence and any metadata that are specified in the file. :code:`SeqIO` from the :code:`Biopython` [BioP]_ package was used to extract all of the